The Testing Effect: Why Quizzes Beat Rereading [2026]

 Why Does Quizzing Yourself Beat Rereading?

 The landmark proof came from a 2008 study in Science.
 Karpicke and Roediger had students learn Swahili-English word pairs under different setups.
 One group kept studying the full list.
-The other group dropped mastered items from study but kept testing on them.
+The other dropped mastered items from study but kept getting tested on them.

 Look at those numbers.
-The group that stopped testing forgot 42.75% of what they learned.
-The group that stopped studying but kept testing forgot only 3.25%.
+The group that stopped testing forgot 42.75% of what they learned, while the group that stopped studying but kept testing forgot only 3.25%.
 Whether you kept studying made zero difference.
+Only testing mattered.

 Where Did Testing Effect Research Come From?

-The strangest part of this story?
-Students always predict the wrong outcome.
-Kornell and Bjork (2008) found that learners rated rereading as more useful than testing, even right after seeing the opposite in the lab.
-The fluency illusion runs deep.
+One detail in this history still trips people up.
+Students predict the wrong winner almost every time.
+Kornell and Bjork (2008) watched learners rate rereading as the more useful method even right after the lab showed them the reverse.
+The fluency illusion runs that deep.

-Robert Bjork coined the term desirable difficulties in 1994 to explain why.
-Methods that slow early learning (testing, spacing, mixing topics) often create the strongest long-term recall.
-The testing effect is the most studied of these.
+Robert Bjork named the reason in 1994: desirable difficulties.
+Methods that slow early learning, such as testing, spacing, and mixing topics, tend to produce the strongest recall later.
+The testing effect is the most studied member of that family.

-“Conditions that slow the apparent rate of learning often optimize long-term retention and transfer.” — Bjork & Bjork, Psychology and the Real World (2011)
+“Conditions that slow the apparent rate of learning often optimize long-term retention and transfer.”
+Source: Bjork & Bjork, Psychology and the Real World (2011)

 How Does the Testing Effect Work in Your Brain?